rolandoechslin/devcamp-spfx-devcontainer/README.md

 a devcontainer template to start to develop your SPFx projects using GitHub Codespaces

-Thanks to Emanuele Bartolesi, see original https://github.com/kasuken/SPFxGitHubDevContainer
+Many Thanks to Emanuele Bartolesi, see original https://github.com/kasuken/SPFxGitHubDevContainer and instruction video https://www.youtube.com/watch?v=_EVoYKOOM_g

 ## Features